myersm0/montre/README.md

 ### 3. Alignments as data

-Parallelism of corpora is flexible, not hard-coded.
+Parallelism of corpora is flexible.

 Alignments are: